-Place chicken, chickpeas, salt, black pepper, turmeric powder, curry powder and garlic in the pot.
+Place chicken, chickpeas, salt, black pepper, turmeric powder, curry powder, and garlic in the pot.
 Coat all pieces with the oil and spices.
-Pour the coconut milk, broth or water in the pot and make sure the liquid submerges the chicken.
+Pour the coconut milk, broth, or water into the pot and make sure the liquid submerges the chicken.
 Bring it up to boil and then turn to low heat.
 Place the cover on and let it slow cook for about 20 minutes.

 Place carrots into the pot.
 Cook for another 15 minutes.

 Place the rest of the root vegetables in.
 Add more broth or water if necessary to submerge the solid foods.
 Bring it up to boil and then turn down the heat to slow cook for about another 20 minutes until everything gets softened.

 At this point, if there is still a lot of liquid in the pot, cook on high heat for a couple of minutes till the liquid reduces.
 At the last minute, stir the cilantro in.

 Jenny Noland, MS, CNS, CNGS, CKNS, LDN, MBA

 Certified Oncology Nutrition Specialist